babel/website/website/versioned_docs/version-7.1.0/options.md

 An opaque object containing options to pass through to the parser being used.

+For available parser options, see [Parser Options](parser.md#options).

 ### `generatorOpts`

 Type: `{}`<br />

 An opaque object containing options to pass through to the code generator being used.
+See [Code Generator Options](#code-generator-options) for most used options.

 ## Code Generator options